 In fact, it’s already possible to get online in orbit.
 Astronauts aboard the International Space Station (ISS) are currently using a 600 Mbps connection to communicate with command stations here on Earth.
-This allows astronauts orbiting the Earth to do everything to send back life-saving research to uploading jaw-dropping videos and images to social media.
+This allows astronauts orbiting the Earth to do everything from sending back life-saving research to uploading jaw-dropping videos and images to social media.

 NASA began establishing its collection of ground-based antennas and an on-orbit constellation of Tracking and Data Relay Satellites (TDRS) known as the Space Network in 2000 to send information to and from the ISS via radio frequency signals.

 Additionally, NASA operates the Deep Space Network (DSN), which includes international radio antennas that support interplanetary spacecraft missions.
 These antennas allow for constant communication with spacecraft on missions to the moon or Mars.
 Communication is not immediate though — there can be delays of anywhere from three to 20 minutes.

 More recently, tech leaders like Jeff Bezos, Richard Branson, Elon Musk and more have been looking at how they can use low-orbit satellites in space to improve internet connections down here.

 Musk’s Starlink SpaceX project has already launched 60 of the more than 1,500 planned satellites.
 Bezo’s Project Kuiper has already been approved to launch more than 3,200 satellites while the Richard Branson-backed OneWeb is working on a network of 650 satellites.

 Aside from the Deep Space Network, almost all space internet is operated within Earth’s orbit.
 But what about internet on the moon or, even crazier, internet on Mars?
 I mean, the moon is 250,000 miles away while Mars is 140 million miles away!